fbenavides69/django-demo/README.md

 To continue, refresh/rehash the shell.

+### Install Python 3.6.3
-Now install Python 3.6.3 in case this particular version is not readily available; otherwise, skip to the next section:
+Install in case this particular version is not readily available; otherwise, skip to the next section:

     pyenv install 3.6.3